 What’s great about Night Shift is that it will turn on without telling you, so you’ll never realize when the Night Shift mode is on, but it’s still helping your eyes!

-As college students (and sometimes even full time professionals), we’re usually unable to set an exact sleep schedule since we tend to pull all nighters regularly during exam seasons or we’re working on a big project due the next day.
+Our parents may have been onto something when they gave us curfews… As college students (and sometimes even full time professionals), we’re usually unable to set an exact sleep schedule since we tend to pull all nighters regularly during exam seasons or we’re working on a big project due the next day.
 Since sleeping 7 hours a night is not usually something I can do, waking up is sometimes hard, especially if my phone alarm wakes me up during REM cycle.
 Something I find helpful is having an alarm app that will 1) wake me up when I’m out of REM cycle (best time to wake up) for an easy and refreshed early morning, 2) track my sleep pattern, 3) track my activity for the day to see how that might affect my sleep quality.

-Sleep Cycle is a free app that let’s you track your sleep patterns.
+Sleep Cycle is a free app that lets you track your sleep patterns.
 All you have to do is open the app before bed, set the time frame you want to wake up around, and then set it next to your bed so it can track your sleep pattern.
 It’ll show you how many times you entered deep sleep, sleep, and when you wake up during the night.
 Although some parts of the app are only for premium members, free members can still benefit from it!

 I’ve actually recently reincorporated this into my nightly and morning routines and have seen a huge difference in my day because of it.
 Every night and morning, I’ll sit and do some light stretching.
 Studies have shown that light night stretches helps to relieve muscle tension and prevent sleep-disrupting cramps throughout the night.
 In the morning, light stretches allow my body to improve brain activity, decrease body aches and pains, and increase my energy level throughout the day.